Louisiana gets a first look at the devastation caused by Hurricane Ida

 “Heat is one of the most deadly weather hazards — don’t underestimate it,” the advisory read.

-New Orleans Mayor LaToya Cantrell said “giving [residents] access to power-charging stations, cooling stations, oxygen and other needs — that’s where our focus is right now.”
+New Orleans Mayor LaToya Cantrell (D) said “giving [residents] access to power-charging stations, cooling stations, oxygen and other needs — that’s where our focus is right now.”

 Collin Arnold, director of the New Orleans Office of Homeland Security and Emergency Preparedness, encouraged those who fled the city to stay out for the time being, citing concern about spreading coronavirus variants and overwhelming already-strained hospitals, and because of the rising temperatures that could put residents at risk.